 This is the average monthly salary including housing, transport, and other benefits.
 Shopping Center Manager salaries vary drastically based on experience, skills, gender, or location.
 Below you will find a detailed breakdown based on many different criteria.

-Shopping Center Manager salaries in Bulgaria range from 3,060 BGN per month (minimum salary) to 9,730 BGN per month (maximum salary).
+Shopping Center Manager salaries in Bulgaria range from 3,060 BGN per month (starting salary) to 9,730 BGN per month (maximum salary).
+This is not the minimum wage as per the law, only the lowest reported number in the salary survey that had thousands of participants and professionals from all over the country.

 |0 - 2 Years|